 userfirstname - The user's first name they specified at software installation time.

 userlastname - The user's last name they specified at software installation time.

 useremail - The user's e-mail address they specified at software installation time.

 userphone - The user's phone number they specified at software installation time.

-blockupgrade - Set to 1 to prevent client from auto-upgrading itself.
+blockupgrade - Set to 1 to prevent the client from auto-upgrading itself.
 The default for this setting is 0.
-We strongly encourage you to allow the client to auto-upgrade itself so you benefit from latest enhancements, security features, performance improvements, and fixes.
+We strongly encourage you to allow the client to auto-upgrade itself so you benefit from the latest enhancements, security features, performance improvements, and fixes.

 debug - Set to 1 to enable verbose information to go into log files.

-donotfollowlinks - Set to 1 to backup junction points and symbolic links as links and set to 0 to follow them and backup what the links point to.
+donotfollowlinks - Set to 1 to backup junction points and symbolic links as links and set to 0 to follow them and back up what the links point to.
 See ignorelinkwarn INI setting as well.

-doubleencrypt - Set to 1 to backup/restore EFS files as Microsoft encrypted in addition to our encryption, 0 means files are unencrypted in Windows before backing up (may result in access denied errrors with 3rd party apps) and so they will be restored as unencrypted.
+doubleencrypt - Set to 1 to backup/restore EFS files as Microsoft encrypted in addition to our encryption, 0 means files are unencrypted in Windows before backing up (may result in access denied errors with 3rd party apps) and so they will be restored as unencrypted.

 experimental - Turn on experimental features in the client software.
 Use these features at your own risk as they are not supported.